Lord of the Mics: Lord of the Mics VI

 LOTM VI was released in 2014.
-Unlike previous LOTM's, three clashes in LOTM VI were filmed with a live audience.
+Unlike previous LOTMs, three clashes in LOTM VI were filmed with a live audience.
 There were 150 tickets available to view LOTM live, which were priced at £100.
 Some controversy was generated over the price of the tickets.
-As with other LOTM's, a grime album was also released to accompany the clashes.
+As with other LOTMs, a grime album was also released to accompany the clashes.

 The live event featured three clashes: